szos/gash/README.md

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
 CD into the GASH directory and run ./configure.
 This will build libgash.so and set gash to be executable.
 To install, run `./configure --install`, or `./configure --install-to directory`.
-This will install to either /bin/gash, or		/path/provided/gash.
+This will install to either /bin/gash or		/path/provided/gash, respectively.

 ## Usage